OlukayodeDamilare/Customer-Satisfaction-Analysis/README.md

 ---

 ## Future Improvements / What I’d Do With More Data
-•	Track satisfaction trends over time with longitudinal data
+- Track satisfaction trends over time with longitudinal data
-	•	Incorporate behavioral data to complement survey responses
+- Incorporate behavioral data to complement survey responses
-	•	Include customer churn and retention metrics
+- Include customer churn and retention metrics
-	•	Analyze product usage analytics to identify friction points.
+- Analyze product usage analytics to identify friction points.

-Dashboard Walkthrough
+# Dashboard Walkthrough

 The dashboard starts with an overview of satisfaction trends, followed by key driver analysis and segment-level insights.
 Each section is designed to guide the user toward actionable decisions.
 	•	Screenshots of the interactive dashboard are available in the /images folder.

-  Assumptions & Limitations
+  # Assumptions & Limitations

-	•	Survey responses are self-reported
+  - Survey responses are self-reported
-	•	Small sample size (120 records)
+  - Small sample size (120 records)
-	•	Behavioral and churn data are not included
+  - Behavioral and churn data are not included
-	•	Insights may not generalize beyond this dataset.
+  - Insights may not generalize beyond this dataset.

-  Call to Action
+  # Call to Action

-Feedback or suggestions are welcome — always looking to improve data storytelling and dashboard design.
+Feedback or suggestions are welcome, always looking to improve data storytelling and dashboard design.